valohai/docs/source/howto/setup/deployment/aws-eks-cluster.rst

 IAM: EKS User (required)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This user is required so Valohai can deploy access the cluster and deploy new images to your ECR.
+This user is required so that Valohai can deploy access the cluster and deploy new images to your ECR.

 - Create a user ``valohai-eks-user``.
     - enable ``Programmatic access`` and ``Console access``